-This module will give you a broad knowledge of medical physics as it applies to the clinical practice of radiotherapy.
-Theoretical as well as practical aspects of handling and calculating radiation doses will be covered.
-The course is modelled on the physics syllabus of the FRCR Part I examinations and will therefore provide suitable preparation for this professional examination.
+This module will help you gain an understanding of medical physics as it applies to the clinical practice of radiotherapy, theoretical as well as practical aspects of handling and calculating radiation doses will be covered.

 By the end of the module you should be able to:

 Explain the basic physics principles that underpin radiotherapy, e.g. types of radiation, atomic structure etc;

 Explain the principles of therapeutic radiation physics including X-rays, electron beam physics, radioactive sources, use of unsealed sources and Brachytherapy;

 Describe how to use radiotherapy equipment both for tumour localisation, planning and treatment; Define quality assurance and quality control, in the context of radiotherapy and the legal requirements;